 c.
 Select Properties.

 d.
-Untick the selection Read-only (Only applies to files on folder) and click OK.
+Untick the selection Read-only (Only applies to files on the folder) and click OK.

 e.
 Go to the Security tab and select Edit.

 f.
 Under Group or user names, choose your administrator account and tick the Allow box in Full Control.

 i.
 On Start, find Steam and right-click.
 Select Run as Administrator.